tushar1977/zorvyn/README.md

 2. **Pagination** — All list endpoints are fully paginated via `app/utils/pagination.py`.
 3. **Consistent response envelope** — Every response, success or error, follows the same JSON shape.
 4. **JWT Authentication** — Stateless auth with access and refresh tokens; inactive users are blocked at the middleware layer.
-5. **Structured logging** — A custom logger wraps the entire application and writes to `logs/app.log` for easier debugging and audit trails.
+5. **Structured logging** — A custom logger wraps the entire application and writes to `logs/app.log` for easier debugging.
-6. **Soft delete** — Financial records are never permanently destroyed, preserving the audit trail and allowing admin recovery.
+6. **Soft delete** — Financial records are never permanently destroyed.
-7. **Audit logs** — Every `CREATE`, `UPDATE`, and `DELETE` action is recorded with the acting user and affected record.

 ---